bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The form parameter and query parameter methods of {{RFC6750}} MUST NOT be used.

+If the "key" value is the boolean `true`, the access token MUST be sent to the RS using the same key and proofing mechanism that the RC used in its initial request.

+If the "key" value is an object, the value of the "proof" field within the key indicates the particular proofing mechanism to use.
-If the "proof" value is any other string, the access token is sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the access token.
+The access token is sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the access token.
 For example, a "jwsd"-bound access token is sent as
 follows: